Akarsh-/kisanhub_task/README.md

 The whole project was fun overall.

-To start project just install app "helloworld" (sorry for this name)
+To start project
+1)install app "helloworld" (sorry for this name) 2)Make an entry in Main urls
+3)make migrations
+4)launch

 Thanks